datacamp-content-public/Introduction-to-R-CHPC-Becker-Library-I2-/chapter1.md

 ### Print out study_dataSubset.

-### Delete Age column in study_dataSubset and print out the updated data.
+### Delete Exercise column in study_dataSubset and print out the updated data.

 ### Add an entire row to study_dataSubset, and rename the updated data frame to study_dataSubset2.
 Print the updated data frame.